excelsior-oss/excelsior-jet-gradle-plugin/README.md

 #### Test Run of Windows Services

-Unfortunately, the service cannot be installed to the system before its compilation, so basically a fully functional Test Run is not available for Windows Services.
-However it is recommended to add `public static void main(String args[])` method to your Windows Service main class to test your basic application functionality with Test Run.
+Unfortunately, a service cannot be resistered in the system before its compilation, so a fully functional Test Run is not available for Windows Services.
+However, it is recommended to add a `public static void main(String args[])` method to your Windows Service main class to test your basic application functionality with Test Run.

 ## Sample Project